top of page

 Not perfect agreement.

-Not immediate resolution.
+Not an immediate resolution.

-But the possibility of remaining in contact - with yourself, and with the other person.
+But the possibility of remaining in contact with yourself and with the other person.

 And that is where the pattern begins to loosen.